pyokagan/pycsdl2/docs/api/audio.rst

              * A byte buffer containing the audio data.
              * An int specifying the size of the audio data buffer in bytes.

+.. function:: SDL_LoadWAV(file: str)

+   Loads a WAVE from a file.

+   :param str file: Name of the file to load
+   :returns: A 3-tuple (:class:`SDL_AudioSpec`, buffer, int):

+             * A :class:`SDL_AudioSpec` specifying the audio format of the wave file.
+             * A byte buffer containing the audio data.
+             * An int specifying the size of the audio data buffer in bytes.

 .. function:: SDL_FreeWAV(audio_buf) -> None

    Frees the buffer previously allocated with :func:`SDL_LoadWAV` or